Justyminer/Ping-Pong/README.md

 # Ping-Pong
-a,d - control of left ping
+w,s - control of left ping
-LEFT, Right - control of right ping
+UP,DOWN - control of right ping
+This is a classic game Ping Pong.There are 2 players, that try to hit each other a ball.